- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 9 Minutes

-Black eye bruising can happen during hair transplant recovery, especially when forehead swelling moves downward toward the eyelids.
+Black eye bruising can happen after FUE, and it usually does not mean the grafts were damaged.
 It often appears between days 2 and 5, changes from purple or red to yellow or green, and fades over the next 1 to 2 weeks.
-It does not usually mean the grafts were damaged.

-I do not judge bruising only by color.
-I look at timing, pain, vision, fever, discharge, active bleeding, one-sided swelling, medicine use, and whether the pattern is improving.
-A fading bruise is different from swelling that is becoming tighter, more painful, or more one-sided.
+I separate skin bruising from eye symptoms.
+I look at timing, pain, vision, fever, discharge, active bleeding, swelling on one side, medicine use, and whether the pattern is improving.
+A fading bruise is different from swelling that is becoming tighter, more painful, or more uneven from one side to the other.
+The same careful separation helps when you see yellow fluid after a hair transplant and are unsure whether it is bruising, drainage, or infection.

-You may not see much color on the first day, then notice puffy eyelids or a purple-yellow area a few days later.
+You may not see much color on the first day, then notice puffy eyelids or a purple and yellow area a few days later.
 It can feel surprising because the bruising may be below the transplanted zone, not exactly where the grafts were placed.

 The face has loose tissue around the eyelids, so even a modest amount of swelling can look larger there.
 That does not mean the eyes were operated on, and it does not mean the grafts have moved.
 It means fluid and blood pigment can travel through nearby soft tissue.